 The RAU aims to be an inclusive environment and we actively welcome applications from students with disabilities.
 Your application for a place will be considered solely on academic grounds.

-There are many types of disability; visible or hidden; physical (sight, speech, hearing or mobility impairment) or mental health impairments or long term medical conditions.
-The most frequently encountered is dyslexia and the University employs a specialist dyslexia tutor, John Conway.
+There are many types of disability; visible or hidden; physical (sight, speech, hearing or mobility impairment) or mental health conditions or long term medical conditions.
+The most frequently encountered is dyslexia.

 We have designed our courses to be accessible to as wide a range of potential students as possible.
-We ask that you declare your dyslexia or other disability to the Disability Officer as early as possible, so that we can ensure we have provision for your needs in place when you arrive.
+We ask that you declare your dyslexia or other disability to us as early as possible, so that we can ensure we have provision for your needs in place when you arrive.

 As our degrees are vocational, some modules do require physical activity or visual skills in order to complete them successfully.

 If you think you may be dyslexic or disabled, or have a medical or physical disability ...

 We have an excellent track record of supporting the needs of students with dyslexia or other forms of specific learning difficulties, and aim to be ‘dyslexia friendly’ in all our teaching and learning environments.